Securitas depot robbery

 After doing surveillance and placing an insider at the Securitas depot, the gang abducted the manager and his family.
 The same night, they tricked their way inside the building, and tied up 14 workers at gunpoint.
 The criminals stole £52,996,760 in used and unused sterling banknotes, the property of the Bank of England.
-Most of the getaway vehicles were found in the following week, one containing £1.3million in stolen notes.
+Most of the getaway vehicles were found in the following week, one containing £1.3million in stolen currency.
 In raids by Kent Police, £9million was recovered in Welling and £8million in Southborough.
 By 2007, 36 people had been arrested in relation to the crime.

 At trial at the Old Bailey in London in 2007, five people were convicted, and received long sentences, including the inside man, Emir Hysenaj.
 A woman who had made prosthetic disguises for the gang gave evidence in return for the charges against her being dropped.
 Lee Murray, the alleged mastermind, had fled to Morocco with his friend and accomplice Paul Allen.
 He successfully fought extradition to the UK and was imprisoned there for the robbery.
 Allen was extradited and after a second trial in 2008 was jailed in the UK; upon his release he was shot and injured in 2019.
 By 2016, £32million remained unrecovered, and several suspects were still at large.
+In February 2026 chief constable Tim Smith of Kent Police made a fresh appeal to recover the £32 million.